BlazeInferno64/blazed.js/lib/node/README.md

   });
 ```

-After running this, it will log all the parsed URL values to the console, and if any error occurs the `catch` block will catch it and print it to the console, alternatively you can use it with `async` and `await` statements too
+After running this code, the parsed URL values will be logged to the console.

+If any errors occur, the `catch` block will catch and print them to the console.

-# Headers validation
+Alternatively, you can use `async/await` syntax for more concise and readable code.

+# Validating Header Names and Values

-You can also perform header name and value validation using `blazed.validateHeaderName()` and `blazed.validateHeaderValue()` function.
+In addition to sending requests, you can also validate header names and values using the `blazed.validateHeaderName()` and `blazed.validateHeaderValue()` functions.

+1. Header Name Validation

+Use `blazed.validateHeaderName()` to validate a header name.
+This method returns a promise that:

-1. Using `blazed.validateHeaderName()`, it will return a promise that resolves with true if the header name parsing is successful, otherwise it will reject with an error if it fails parsing
+* Resolves with `true` if the header name is valid.
+* Rejects with an error if the header name is invalid.

 Here's a simple example with `.then` and `.catch` statements -